Equity Webinar Series

 - Tools to help prioritize new or scaled equity interventions

 Student Advisory Council

-The PCC Student Advisory Council (SAC) provides a forum for students advocating for equity and inclusion at their respective campuses to convene and leverage their collective voice.
+The PCC Student Advisory Council (SAC) informs PCC’s work while empowering and equipping Illinois college students to advocate for systemic equity and inclusion at their institutions.
 These students are nominated by faculty and administrators and they represent partners in the Illinois Equity in Attainment Initiative.

 See our members of the SAC in Students For Equity.